djangocon/2021.djangocon.us/_posts/2021-10-15-spatial-chat.md

 - More documentation on the platform in general can be found here: [How SpacialChat Works](https://help.spatial.chat/hc/en-us/sections/360004587240-How-SpatialChat-works)

-- SpatialChat is mobile friendly, but to get the best experience we recommend logging on with a PC or Tablet.
+- SpatialChat is mobile friendly, but to get the best experience we recommend logging on with a PC or tablet.

 **Don't miss DjangoCon 2021!
 [Register for the conference]({{site.ticket_link}}) today!**